-SummaryStudents design, build and test model roller coasters using foam tubing.
-The design process integrates energy concepts as they test and evaluate designs that address the task as an engineer would.
-The goal is for students to understand the basics of engineering design associated with kinetic and potential energy to build an optimal roller coaster.
-The marble starts with potential energy that is converted to kinetic energy as it moves along the track.
+SummaryStudents design, build and test model roller coasters using foam tubing, toothpicks and masking tape.
+As if they are engineers, teams compete to create the winning design based on costs and aesthetics.
+Guided by three worksheets, students prototype, test, evaluate and finalize their ideas, all while integrating energy concepts.
+The goal is to understand the basics of engineering design associated with kinetic and potential energy to create optimal roller coasters.
+The marble (roller coaster car) starts with potential energy that is converted to kinetic energy as it moves along the track.
 The diameter of the loops that the marble traverses without falling out depends on the kinetic energy obtained by the marble.

 Mechanical and civil engineers are involved in the design of roller coasters.
-Engineers must understand how the basic physics concepts of energy apply to a successful roller coaster.
-They must understand how to make it fast and fun, without compromising structural integrity, which is critical for ride safety.
+Engineers must understand how the basic physics concepts of energy apply to successful roller coasters.
+The challenge is to make the roller coasters fast and fun, without compromising structural integrity, which is critical for ride safety.